fbpx

 NA’VI RIVER JOURNEY

-This ride is really beautiful, even if you aren’t a fan of the Avatar movie.
+This ride is beautiful, even if you aren’t a fan of the Avatar movie.
 Both my kids were in awe the entire time.
 It’s very well done!

 AVATAR FLIGHT OF PASSAGE